Anjuharidas4/Hotel-Booking-/README.md

 reservation_status: Reservation last status, assuming one of three categories: Canceled – booking was canceled by the customer; Check-Out: customer check out from hotel,No show: Customer did not check-in hotel and informed hotel with reason.

 reservation_status_date: Date at which the last status was set.
-This variable can be used in conjunction with the ReservationStatus to understand when was the booking cancelled or when did the customer checked out of the hotel
+This variable can be used in conjunction with the ReservationStatus to understand when was the booking cancelled or when did the customer checked out of the hotel</h6>

+<h3><ins> Data Manupulation </h3></ins>